Nagasaki is a vibrant port city full of color and international flair

-Also offering outstanding harbor views is Suwa Shrine, which sits atop Mt.
-Tamazono.
+Also offering outstanding harbor views is Suwa Shrine.
 Reaching the shrine is not for the faint-hearted, but well worth the trek.
-Visit during October 7 to 9 to participate in one of Nagasaki's most famous festivals, Nagasaki Kunchi .
+Visit during October 9 to see one of Nagasaki's most famous festivals, Nagasaki Kunchi .

-The dropping of the second atomic bomb here during World War II is commemorated in various memorials dedicated to the incident.
-The Peace Park is a stark reminder of the devastation caused.
+The dropping of the second atomic bomb on Nagasaki during World War II is commemorated in various memorials dedicated to the incident.
+The Nagasaki Peace Park is a stark reminder of the devastation caused by the atomic bombing.
 Don't be deterred from visiting, however, as these monuments and the Nagasaki Atomic Bomb Museum also deliver a message of peace, hope, and sheer resilience.